Content creation is hard.

 Competitive analysis has always been part of a strategic approach to content marketing (or other forms of marketing, really).
 The upside in doing this is that looking at how your competition is doing will give you a deeper perspective about your own industry.
 It can also help you gain knowledge about strengths and weaknesses relative to your own product and service.
 The downside, however, is that many end up stealing ideas.
 So, while inspiration milling is important, you must add your own spin into content, so you don’t risk directly imitating your competitors.
 GoDaddy offers 7 areas that you could check out from your competitors to help spark inspiration.

 Nobody really starts with nothing.
 We all start with something.
 Most often, these are very general, very vague topics that need to be curtailed to fit niches.
 Most brands, when not looking at others’ content, tend to just revisit and review the content they’ve already published.
 Then they expand it or exhaust its potential.
 In content marketing, this practice is called repurposing content.
 Typically, repurposing content involves transforming a piece of content into a new format (ex. article into an infographic, video to an article, etc.).
 Lastly, a directory of your content can also help you see general themes.
 When organised, these general themes can help you spot what topics are not explored as much as the others, so you could give it the attention it deserves.
+Out of ideas?
+Read our repurposing content tips for greater SEO impact and breathe new life into your old content!

 Social listening picks apart trends and the overall industry chatter.
 But one of its more profitable potentials lies in its ability to read and oversee the sentiments of your audience.
 Their comments, basically.
 This is particularly helpful when you’re struggling to make a connection with your audience.
 Their comments and the conversation they steer into your brand or products will help you determine the gaps that you can address with your content.
 So, go ahead and read your audience’s comment.
 Your next big content topic may just be hidden in the comment section!